abcnews/svelte-scrollyteller/CONTRIBUTING.md

 ## Development

-Working on scelkte-scrollyteller can be done one of two ways:
+Working on svelte-scrollyteller can be done one of two ways:

-1. In this repo, using the `npm start` command, which will spin up a local server and give you a tool with various scrollyteller parameters.
+1. In this repo, using the `npm start` command to spin up a local server and give you a tool with various scrollyteller parameters you can tweak
-2. By `npm link`ing into your project.
+2. Or by `npm link`ing into your project.
 This is less straightforward, and is covered below:

 ### `npm link` into your Aunty project